Indian Style Kitchen Interior - Design: Inspiration and Essentials

 FAQ

-• Granite or quartz countertops are practical for daily cooking.
-For cabinets, durable hardwoods like teak or sheesham provide both beauty and longevity, while painted MDF adds a pop of color if you’re on a budget.
+Granite or quartz countertops are ideal for daily cooking.
+For cabinets, hardwoods like teak or sheesham are both beautiful and long-lasting.
+Painted MDF is an option if you’re on a budget and want to add some color to your space.

-• Include hand-painted tiles for backsplashes, blocked-printed curtains, or carved cabinet fronts.
-Just highlight one or two elements for authenticity without overwhelming the room’s look or function.
+Consider elements like hand-painted tiles for backsplashes, block-printed curtains, or carved cabinet fronts.
+Just pick one or two so as not to overwhelm the room’s look and function.